JamesIves/hlds-docker/docs/BUILDING_AN_IMAGE.md

 export GAME=cstrike
 ```

-Before continuing to the next steps, verify that the environment variable is set by running `echo $GAME` in your terminal.
+Before continuing to the following steps, verify that the environment variable is set by running `echo $GAME` in your terminal.
 It should send back the variable you just set.

 > [!TIP]
 > Available options include the following, these names are recognized by the `app_set_config 90 mod` command in `hlds.txt`.